Stevens Institute of Technology

 Link to Schedule, Reading List, and Assignments

-This course is a survey of important themes, people, and events in American history from the colonial era to 1865.
-During the semester we will approach American history from several different vantage points, including the history of racism, political history, biographical history, the history of technology, and the history of American Empire.
+This course is a survey of significant themes, people, and events in American history from the colonial era to 1865.
+During the semester we will approach American history from several different vantage points, including the history of racism, political history, cultural history, biographical history, and the history of technology.

 Gordon Wood